Mega Aerodactyl – What This Raid Boss Is

 - Coordinate Mega rotations

-- Use glass cannon teams
+- Run glass cannon teams for maximum DPS

 - Shadow Swampert